The CSA Foundation, Inc: A World Celiac Community Foundation ®. (Homepage Here)

 The CSA leadership had long recognized the value of starting a foundation.
 Although it took several decades to establish this important function, we have finally accomplished the task and officially organized the A World Celiac Community Foundation, Inc.

-The new AWCCF's purpose, as stated in its bylaws, is to “aid and assist CSA, including the operation of a national office, programs and projects that CSA supports and operates, by and through the solicitation and administration of gifts, grants, contributions, funds, devises and bequests of money, property and for the benefit of said organization.”
+The purpose, as stated in its bylaws, is to “aid and assist CSA, including the operation of a national office, programs and projects that CSA supports and operates, by and through the solicitation and administration of gifts, grants, contributions, funds, devises and bequests of money, property and for the benefit of said organization.”

 The foundation is to aid and assist in the support of CSA activities….
 “To aid and assist the CSA membership with educational programs and…to promote and encourage the support of and financial contributions of the membership with good management of funds.”